serre-lab/coco_dots/README.md

 # Coco Dots

 ## About
 COCO Dots is based on the original COCO panoptic segmentation dataset.
 It was designed to train models on a grouping task similar to the one used in a human psychophysics study by Jeurissen et al. (2016).
-The most important addition to the original COCO panoptic json-file is the serrelab_anns key
+The most important addition to the original COCO panoptic json-file is the `serrelab_anns` key.

 The format of the original annotation file can be found here: [COCO 2017 Annotations Format](https://cocodataset.org/#format-data)